FAQ for Minors’ Trust

 As an example, when it became obvious that actors were being ill-served by the Insurance industry, who did not understand the particular needs of artists who are often independent contractors, ACTRA created the ACTRA Fraternal Benefit Society (AFBS).
 The AFBS has been a resounding social and financial success.
 In the case of the ACTRA Minors’ Trust, ACTRA knows it can do a better job than Governments – even if Provincial legislatures had the will to enact laws to protect Minor’s earnings.
 ACTRA is closer and more accountable to its members and understands their needs.

-The ACTRA Minors’ Trust utilizes the expertise of the Creative Arts Savings and Credit Union to ensure that each of the Minors’ Trust investments are efficiently administered and that the fundamental values of transparency and accountability are respected.
+The ACTRA PRS Minors’ Trust ensures that each of the Minors’ Trust investments are efficiently administered and that the fundamental values of transparency and accountability are respected.

 3. What will happen to the 25% contribution from a Minor’s earnings?

-Minors’ Trust Funds invested in Creative Arts will be insured to the amount of $100,000 for each beneficiary.
-This provides the Trustee (ACTRA PRS) and the Beneficiary the comfort of knowing that their Investments are secured as they are insured by the Province of Ontario.
+All Minors’ Trust Funds are insured under the Financial Services Regulatory Authority of Ontario.
+Should any account reach the $250,000 limit for such insurance, a second and any subsequent account required will be opened for the minor in to maintain a fully insured trust.
+This provides the Trustees (ACTRA PRS Board of Director) and the Beneficiary the comfort of knowing that their funds are secured as they are insured by the Province of Ontario.

 4. What is this going to cost me?